 Aerobatics training is a great way to improve your confidence in control of the aircraft and flying abilities while having a lot of fun.
 Aerobatic flight maneuvers include rolls, loops, stalls, spins, hammerheads, Cuban eights, Immelmans and inverted flight.
 If you ever wanted to feel like an ace acrobatic pilot, learning aerobatics is the way to do it.

-When learning to fly aerobatics, it is important to choose a flight instructor with experience in aerobatics and in teaching students aerobatics.
+When beginning your aerobatics training, it is important to choose a flight instructor with experience in aerobatics and in teaching students aerobatics.
 Don’t go to those who have learned a little.
 It is also sometimes a requirement to wear a parachute during acrobatic flight.
 In addition, the airplane must be certified for aerobatic flight and have a utility rating.
 Not all aerobatic airplanes can perform the same maneuvers.
 Specifically, some aerobatic aircraft can perform sustained inverted flight and some cannot.

 It’s also important to understand how to operate the parachute in the event of an emergency and how to unlatch the doors on the aircraft in the event of an emergancy.
 Most aerobatic aircraft have hinge pins in the doors.
 Once those are pulled, the doors fly off the aircraft.
 Aerobatic aircraft are also equipped with five point harnesses instead of standard aviation seat belts which also contain quick release latches in the event of an emergency.